-87. Revision of Stocking Policy.
+88. Revision of Stocking Policy.
 NDMA revised the National Stocking policy in 2023 and ensured its implementation for increasing the efficacy of relief efforts and reduced response time.
-This policy outlines the necessary stock levels for various relief items that NDMA must maintain to ensure effective disaster response and preparedness.
-Analysis of past experiences, lessons learnt, projected weather / disaster scenarios along with other aspects were considered to formulate policy.
+This policy outlines the necessary stock levels for various relief

-88. Determining Relief Stock Levels.
-Determining the Stock levels is the most basic and critical step for any stocking policy, following facets determined the stocking levels of relief goods: -
+- 89. Determining Relief Stock Levels.
+Determining the Stock levels is the most basic and critical step for any stocking policy, following facets determined the stocking levels of relief goods: - - a.

-- a.
 Vulnerability of the areas and degree of exposure to multiple hazards as defined in NDMP; as amended from time to time. - b.
 Historical evidence / record of hazards at district / sub district level. - c.
 Optimum case load of each warehouse and PDMAs / GBDMA / SDMA based on worst hazards faced and recurring frequency of hazards. - d.
 Accessibility to the area communication infrastructure. - e.
-Weather conditions that may preclude relief operation by air / sea in case of emergency. - Reaction time in provision of relief from nearest warehouse of district / province.

-89. Pre-identified and pre-coordinated logistics requirements have been templated for 4 million affected population needs: -
+Weather conditions that may preclude relief operation by air / sea in case of emergency. - f.
+Reaction time in provision of relief from nearest warehouse of district / province. - 90.
+Pre-identified and pre-coordinated logistics requirements have been templated for 4 million affected population needs: - a.

-- a.
 For 2 million: Districts & respective Provinces would maintain and arrange stocks. - b.
 0.5 million people needs are held by NDMA warehouses. - c.
 1 million would be raised through emergency procurement during disasters. - d.
 Left over 0.5 million needs will be distributed amongst UN organizations, NGOs, International assistance, private sector, Pak diaspora and philanthropists.

-90. Overview of Stock Status.
+- 91. Overview of Stock Status.
 NDMA maintains the stock levels with an aim to ensure a rapid and coordinated response to emergencies, both within Pakistan and for international assistance efforts.
 The replenished stock aligns with the organization's commitment to providing efficient and effective disaster relief.
-NDMA's current stocking status has been shown though a summarized table and formulation of stock table is explained below: -
+NDMA's current stocking status has been shown though a summarized table and formulation of stock table is explained below: - a.
+Planned Stock.

-- Planned Stock.
 The target quantities for each relief item as outlined in the Stocking Policy 2023.
 These targets are based on anticipated needs during emergency. - b.
 Held Stock.
 The current quantities of each item that are physically available in NDMA's warehouses which reflects the NDMA readiness to deploy these resources quickly during disasters. - c.
 Stock for International Relief Assistance.
 A reserve of specific items earmarked for international assistance, should NDMA need to respond to regional crises or provide support to neighbouring countries in need.
 These reserves ensure that NDMA can extend its support beyond national borders when required. - d.
 Donation Stock.
 Depicts the items that were received from international donations and kept in stock for future utilization.